Your Guide To Adult Vaccines

 Another study, published by the CDC in February, described five residents in a Kentucky nursing home who recovered from the coronavirus in July 2020 and then were reinfected three months later.
 The residents suffered more severe symptoms during their second bout with COVID-19, the report said, and one died of the disease.

 The study suggests that people who show mild to no symptoms during their first infection “do not produce a sufficiently robust immune response to prevent reinfection,” the CDC researchers wrote.
 The study also raises “the possibility that disease can be more severe during a second infection,” they said.

 If you had COVID-19 and you were treated with monoclonal antibodies or convalescent plasma, the CDC recommends waiting 90 days to get the vaccine.

 Myth #2: Once you receive the coronavirus vaccine, you're immune for life.

-It's also unknown how long immunity from a coronavirus vaccine will last and whether it will need to be administered more than once, or even on a regular basis, like the flu shot.
+Studies are underway to determine how long immunity from a coronavirus vaccine will last.
+But it’s likely you will need to get the shot on a regular basis, perhaps once every three years or every year like the flu shot.

 Myth #3: You can ditch your mask after you get vaccinated.

 It takes about two weeks after your final vaccination for your body to build full protection to the coronavirus.
 But even after those two weeks, the CDC says you should continue to wear a mask and practice social distancing in most situations.

 That’s partly because researchers don’t know yet whether the vaccine can block virus transmission.
 That means it’s possible that you could still carry the virus once you’ve been vaccinated and silently transmit it to others, even if you don't have symptoms.

 Perhaps more importantly, the virus will continue to spread and sicken people until the country reaches herd immunity, when 70 to 85 percent of Americans are vaccinated.
 Masks and social distancing are the best way to slow the spread of the virus until we reach that point, the CDC says.